AstralInternet/WSA-WordPress-Plugin/cpwsa/README.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed menu links to match the slugh change from the official WordPress repo.

 = 1.0.1 =
 * Hooked into popular existing cache plugin to clear server cache with those plugins